 Check that Touchpad and Keyboard

 Look for a precise touchpad that does not give you a jumpy pointer.
-Also responds reliably to multitouch gestures such as pinch-to-zoom.
+It also responds reliably to multitouch gestures such as pinch-to-zoom.
 You’re buying a business laptop/computer, consider getting one with a pointing stick (aka nub).
-It is between the H and G keys so you can route around.
+It is between the H and G keys so that you can route around.
 The desktop without elating your fingers away from the keyboard’s home row.

 Pick Your Specifications